Indian Airport Customs Rules And Regulations

 An individual coming from a foreign country can bring along foreign exchange up to any limit, provided the individual follows the following two provisions:

-- In case of foreign currency notes or traveller’s cheques exceeding the value of USD 10000 or equivalent, the individual declares the exact amount to the Customs Authority at the Airport upon arrival in India, through filling up the Currency Declaration Form correctly.
+- In case of foreign currency notes or traveler’s cheques exceeding the value of USD 10000 or equivalent, the individual declares the exact amount to the Customs Authority at the Airport upon arrival in India, through filling up the Currency Declaration Form correctly.

 - In case of foreign currency value more than USD 5000, the individual declares the exact value to the Customs Authority at the Airport upon arrival in India, through filling up the Currency Declaration Form correctly.